Dibyayan8992/MasterChief-Junior/README.md

 For Marination The Chicken We Need:-

-    1)Chicken,
+- Chicken,
-    2)Musturd Oil,
+- Musturd Oil,
-    3)Curd,
+- Curd,
-    4)Turmeric Powder,
+- Turmeric Powder,
-    5)Salt,
+- Salt,
-    6)Wash chicken pieces, keep them in a plastic colander.
+- Wash chicken pieces, keep them in a plastic colander.
 This straining process removes the excess water from chicken.

 Cooking The Chicken:-